 • A noncitizen who would otherwise be inadmissible because of one conviction of a crime involving moral turpitude is not inadmissible if the offense qualifies under the "petty offense exception."
-To qualify, the sentence imposed must be 6 months or less and the maximum possible sentence for the offense must be no more than a year.
+To qualify, the sentence imposed must be 6 months or less, the maximum possible sentence for the offense must be no more than 1 year, and the person must not have committed a second crime of moral turpitude.
 8 USC \$1182(a)(2)(A)(ii)(II).